Upgradingmaster/simple-typing-test/README.md

 # SimpleTypingTest

-## Important Notes:
-* The diff will not be colored in command prompt (windows) due to it not supporting ANSI color codes.
-I am not using windows however it seems that powershell will work.
-* The user has to press enter before the end of their test duration for their input to be recorded, this is due to the nature of the standard java IOstream libraries.
-* Many other features aren't possible in the CLI application due to this.
-I hope to heavily improve this application in the GUI version as I will have access to key listeners.

 ## About
 This is a basic typing test tool designed to be *lightweight*, fast, ***minimal***, and configurable.
 It is intended for users who prefer a minimal and offline solution to tracking their typing skill.